hawkeyedatatsai/food-sales-predictions/README.md

 - According to the model, item MRP and item type seafood = 0 make the biggest positive impact on this specific sales.
 The latter could have to do with the fact that seafood needs addition expenses for freezers and storage and concerns about shorter expiration date.

-- After all, it should be the sales drives item visibility, not the other way around.
+- In conclusion, the model suggests that it's the sales that drive item visibility, rather than the other way around.

 #### Force Plot
 ![image](https://github.com/hawkeyedatatsai/food-sales-predictions/assets/126204698/754819a7-cacb-4e3d-b300-b5f88bf6dabc)